 Prepare for unexpected weather when rock climbing at Mount Rainier

-The most popular routes include Muir Snowfield, specifically as a path to Disappointment Cleaver, and the Emmons Glacier.
+The most popular routes draw about as many people as the rock climbing in California and include Muir Snowfield, specifically as a path to Disappointment Cleaver, and the Emmons Glacier.
 Rainier season is year-round for its many enthusiasts.
 May through August is peak season for first-time visitors doing some of the more common routes (of which there are many).
 Late June to late August sees the majority of ascents because the glaciers reach a point of equilibrium with snow bridges and exposed crevasse hazards.
 Depending on the year, some crevasse hazards are impassable without the aid of ladders.
 For this reason, it’s a good idea to check many sources for Mount Rainier’s weather conditions before venturing toward the summit.

 High-alpine temperature swings will keep you on your toes

 In spring, it’s possible to see snow flurries and winter-like storms followed by glorious and hot sunshine.
 Either contingency can make progress a chore.
 That said, the weather can be equally agreeable at any time.
 Typical averages at Camp Muir and Schurman can see highs in the 60s with lows in the 20s.
 Keep in mind, summit temperatures can sink well below freezing, even in the summertime.

 Save your spot before you head to Mount Rainier